Online fund transfer fraud is used by criminals to move money in near real-time, knowing the victim will be unable to block the transfer in-time.

 Account takeover (ATO) fraud is when a criminal uses stolen identification, such as email or phone numbers, to get access to someone else’s bank account.
 Criminals can also purchase stolen personal information off of the internet.
 Once a criminal has access to the account, they can transfer the funds out of the hacked account into their own.
 As of 2018, over $4 billion have been lost to ATO incidents.

 By analyzing the customer’s normal bank activity, it makes it easier to identify and flag suspicious activity such as account changes or money transfers to unknown accounts.
+Risk and compliance tools can also increase the accuracy of ATO fraud detection, allowing you to keep user accounts secure.

 3. CEO Fraud